alextok/dbsc-discussions/README.md

 For the scope of this document, the local key helper is a software component of the device registration client.
 It serves as an interface responsible for DBSC key management.

-The local key helper can be either public or private.
-A public local key helper can be accessed by any identity provider (IDP), while a private local key helper serves needs of a specific IDP.
+The Local Key Helper can be either public or private.
+A public Local Key Helper can be accessed by any Identity Provider (IdP), while a private Local Key Helper serves the needs of a specific IdP.
+The private Local Key Helper is usually owned by the IdP and uses a private protocol, while the public Local Key Helper is owned by a provider different from the IdP, with a well-defined communication protocol.

 The local key helper is responsible for: